Running the Game

 Tier 5

-Characters are at peak power: maximums near or at 7 across multiple capacities, deep wound clocks, full talent suites, soak, expertise, and calling synergies.
+Peak power.
 Tier 5 scenes should feel like genuine existential threats where every DM turn creates a dilemma.

 Scaling Summary